DAThakur/DAThakur/README.md

    - Please note: To view all the details in this project, ensure that macros are enabled to access the full functionality of the sheets.

 ## Experience
-- Data Analyst at XYZ Company (2019-2022)
+- Claims Analyst | Evolent (2021-2023)
-  - Conducted data analysis to optimize marketing strategies and improve ROI.
+    - Conducted data analysis on patient records and healthcare metrics to identify trends and patterns.
-  - Implemented automated reporting processes using SQL and Python.
+    - Assisted in developing predictive models for patient outcomes using machine learning algorithms.
+    - Collaborated with healthcare professionals to optimize data collection processes and ensure data integrity.
+    - Generated reports and dashboards to support decision-making in patient care and resource allocation.

 ## Education
 - Bachelor of Commerce, Pune University